Dimitar Evtimov: CSKA Sofia

 On 17 July 2020, Evtimov returned to Bulgaria, signing for First League side CSKA Sofia, a club he supported growing up.
 He was a back-up to Brazilian goalkeeper Gustavo Busatto and played only seven games during the 2020–21 season.
 He won a Bulgarian Cup winners' medal after being an unused substitute in the 2021 cup final win over Arda Kardzhali at the Vasil Levski National Stadium.
 He featured twelve times in the 2021–22 season and played six games in the 2022–23 campaign.
 He featured three times in the 2023–24 campaign.
 He joined Cypriot First Division club Karmiotissa on loan for the 2024–25 season.
 He was released by CSKA at the end of the 2024–25 campaign.

 Botev Vratsa

 On 27 January 2025, Evtimov joined Botev Vratsa on loan until the end of the 2024–25 season.
 He played 20 games for the Green Lions, keeping a clean sheet in the promotion/relegation play-off win over Pirin Blagoevgrad.
 On 18 June 2025, he joined the club on a two-year contract.

+Return to CSKA Sofia

+Evtimov rejoined CSKA Sofia and was an unused substitute in the 2026 Bulgarian Cup final victory over Lokomotiv Plovdiv.